OG-Hunter/seditiontracker.github.io-/docs/_suspects/ethan-nordean.md

 courthouse:
 raid:
 perpwalk:
-quote: 'If you feel bad for the police, you are part of the problem.'
+quote: "If you feel bad for the police, you are part of the problem."
 title: Ethan Nordean charged on February 3rd, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack